ibaryshnikov/game-design/README.md

 Something like a 2d/3d slasher or even an MMO.

-More detailed description of the project as well as some documentation can be found at [docs EN](docs/README_EN.md) | [docs RU](docs/README_RU.md).
+More detailed description as well as some documentation can be found at [docs EN](docs/README_EN.md) | [docs RU](docs/README_RU.md).